ngocdz/A-Flask-Website/README.md

 # A-Flask-Website
-I learn to build a website using Flask
+A simple website built with Flask